swennemans/building-your-own-reactjs/02-building_basic_vdom/01-getting-started.md

 We will the methods that will create, *mount* and render our `vElement`

 #### Getting started
 If you want to program along.
-I've prepared a simple project which you can clone from: `https://github.com/swennemans/building-react-js`.
+I've prepared a simple dev starter which you can clone from: `https://github.com/swennemans/building-react-js`.

 After you've cloned the repo, you need to install the dependencies